-Read some of Tresha’s work here:
+Read some of Tresha’s poetry at the menu item above.

-Currently, Allen writes non-fiction, privately edits and proofreads prose and scripts, assembles furniture, makes obsessive lists of pop culture he’s seen, dances impressively and generally tries to make himself useful.
+Currently, Allen writes non-fiction, privately edits and proofreads prose and scripts, makes obsessive lists of pop culture he’s seen, dances impressively and generally tries to make himself useful.
 He tends to all the technical/paperwork/finance/logistical/website/video production needs of The Poetry Salon, making sure “the talent” has the stage set for their brilliance to shine.

 Someday Allen may have a book published.
 He’s really one hell of a writer.

 I heartily recommend marrying Allen Rubinstein.
 SO darn cute.